 Certainly not the simplest of experiences as it sued to be!
 But still doable.
 See a detailed guide here on how to drive from Dubai to Oman.

-Yes, if the idea of driving in Dubai has you feeling nervous then ride share services are quite accessible.
-Try Uber or Careem, or taxies can also be booked through the Careem app.
+Yes, if the idea of driving in Dubai has you feeling nervous, then ride-share services are quite accessible.
+Try Uber or Careem, or Hala Taxi (RTA public taxis) of all different shapes, sizes and luxuriousness can also be booked through the Careem app.

 Before you go… More important things you should know when planning a trip to Dubai